 Gah.
 This letter still makes me cry.
-I wrote it two years ago when my oldest was approaching high school graduation.
-We used to meet once a week to have lunch to talk about the days ahead and anything else I was afraid I’d forgotten to teach him.
+I wrote it years ago when my oldest was approaching high school graduation.
+We used to meet once a week to have lunch to talk about the days ahead and anything else I was afraid I may have forgotten to teach him.
 More than all of that, I just wanted time to pour into him, listen to him, and follow him in relationship.

-Although he just finished his sophomore year of college, the sentiment that came from the secret place in my soul still exists today.
+Although he is nearly finished with college, the sentiment that came from the secret place in my soul still exists today.
 If you have someone graduating into the next season of life [whatever that may be], you will understand the sentiment in this letter.
 If you are the one transitioning, this is your permission to fly.
 I’ll cheer for you, friend.

 As I drove away from our last lunch together for your senior year, I cried.
 I wasn’t sad, but deeply grateful.
 It was similar to the feeling I had when I laid you down in the basinet next to my bed for the first time.
 I should have been napping along with you, but instead I stared at your tiny frame and wept because you were so precious.
 It’s almost impossible to put into words the amount and depth of emotions that pulse through the heart of a mother…this mother…your mother.